 The foregoing is different from the procedures used by some blank check companies.
 In order to perfect redemption rights in connection with their business combinations, some blank check companies would distribute proxy materials for the stockholders' vote on an initial business combination, and a holder could simply vote against a proposed business combination and check a box on the proxy card indicating such holder was seeking to exercise his or her redemption rights.
 After the business combination was approved, the company would contact such stockholder to arrange for him or her to deliver his or her certificate to verify ownership.
-As a result, the stockholder then had an "option window" after the completion of the business combination during which he or she could sell his or her shares in the open market before actually delivering his or her shares to the company for cancellation.
+As a result, the stockholder then had an "option window" after the completion of the business combination during which he or she could monitor the price of the company's stock in the market.
+If the price rose above the redemption price, he or she could sell his or her shares in the open market before actually delivering his or her shares to the company for cancellation.
 As a result, the redemption rights, to which stockholders were aware they needed to commit before the stockholder meeting, would become "option" rights surviving past the completion of the business combination until the redeeming holder delivered its certificate.
 The requirement for physical or electronic delivery prior to the meeting ensures that a redeeming holder's election to redeem is irrevocable once the business combination is approved.